 In other cultures, this concept is known as:

 - Ka (Egypt)

 - Pneuma (Greece)

 - Ruah (Hebrew)

-As part of our patriarchal conditioning, most of us believe sex doesn’t belong with spirituality because we have placed “morality” on it (mostly thanks to Abrahamic religion).
+As part of our patriarchal conditioning, many of us believe sex doesn’t belong with spirituality because we have placed morality around it (mostly thanks to our puritanical religious roots).
 Our cultural belief is that moral sex can only exist where there is love, we can only love one person at a time, and to have sex otherwise is immoral.

-The problem is, everything is love.
+The problem (aside from moral relativism) is that everything is love.
 The entire universe is love.
 So there can never be sex that exists outside of it.
 You can’t separate love energy from sexual energy because they are one and the same.
-Where humans fuck up is their belief that sex is just sex and nothing more and they create walls and blockages that prevents the two from connecting (love/sex) and it prevents us from using sex as an avenue for spiritual experience.
+Where humans fuck up is their belief that sex is just sex and nothing more and they create walls and blockages that prevent them from experiencing love, resulting in meaningless sex, which prevents us from using sex as an avenue for spiritual experience.

 Maude Lebowski is quite right about another aspect of our current culture: